shambhavigoel1002/GS0603_Shambhavi_goel/README.md

 5. **Additional Unit and Integration Tests**: I would increase test coverage to ensure robustness.

 ## Demo
-A live deployment of the application can be found at:
+A live deployment of the application can be found at:https://gs-0603-shambhavi-goel-zbvq.vercel.app/

-A video demonstration of the application's functionality can be viewed at: [Your Video URL] Demo credentials for authentication:
+A video demonstration of the application's functionality can be viewed at: https://jam.dev/c/9d57f77e-fe46-416f-9c4d-1484786623f8
+Demo credentials for authentication:
 - Username: admin@gmail.com
 - Password: admin